Rice-cooking utensils: Microwave rice cookers

 A microwave rice cooker is a container designed specifically for cooking rice.

 Some container consists of three parts: an outer bowl, a fitted lid with steam vents, and an inner bowl with a finely perforated base.
 Some others have only one container and the double-layered lid fitted with a steam vent.

 A measured amount of dry rice is placed within the bowl.
-For fuc long-grain rice or scented rice (e.g., basmati rice, Thai jasmine rice), neither washing or soaking is usually necessary unless contaminating dirt is suspected.
+For long-grain rice or scented rice (e.g., basmati rice, Thai jasmine rice), neither washing nor soaking is usually necessary unless contaminating dirt is suspected.
 For Japanese rice (e.g., Calrose or medium/short grain rice), the rice is washed to remove surface starch powder and the trace of rice bran from the grains.
 For washing, a generous amount of water is added to the rice then the mixture is stirred a few times with a hand quickly.
 The water is then drained immediately while the lighter starch is still in the water, and the heavier rice grains settle at the bottom of the container.
 The washing process may need to be repeated up to three times until the water draining out is clear of starch.
 Excessive washing, however, is believed to be detrimental, since it will remove too many water-soluble nutrients, e.g., vitamins.

 With the three-part model, the inner bowl is then placed within the outer bowl and a small amount of water is added, so that the rice is just about covered.
 The lid is then fitted and the cooker is microwaved at full power for between 8 and 15 minutes (depending on the rice type, power output of the appliance and personal texture preference).
 Cooking occurs with the water boiling away and steaming the grains.
 It is very important to follow the manufacturer's instructions regarding the length of time and amount of water added, otherwise the rice can burn.
 This method works well with long-grain rice that does not release much starch and is conventionally cooked with the boil/strain or steam methods.

 Microwave rice cookers can also be used for cooking Japanese rice, or medium- or short grain rice, but the absorption method should be used.
 The rice is washed well to remove starch and allowed to stand to absorb water for at least 15 min before cooking.
 The water absorption step is essential, otherwise the cooking may result in cooked rice which is still too hard.
 The regular amount of water as the conventional cooking method can be used.
 The container is placed in the microwave and it is brought up to the boil at high power.
 Then, it can be cooked at low or low-medium power until all the water is evaporated (about 20 min - 30 min, depending on the rice type) and not much steam is coming out.
 The container is then left to stand for 5 min before the rice is stirred for serving.